microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 * Program the MCU by clicking “Make and Program Device” icon on MPLAB XPRESS IDE as shown in below figure.
 * IDE generates the .hex file, save the file in local PC
 * Drag the .hex from the downloads section and drop the file on to the Curiosity drive.
 This should program the device

+*Note: The additional last 2 steps required for MPLAB XPRESS IDE.
+For MPLAB X IDE, the only first step is sufficient to program the device*
 ![](https://i.imgur.com/tFBNCw1.jpg)

 Figure 11: Make and Program the Device